-Burrow 'inspires new Rhinos generation'
+Rhinos plan Burrow and Sinfield statue

 Bonds bound together by Burrow

-Burrow, who won eight Super League titles and two Challenge Cups as well as international recognition for both England and Great Britain, was a hugely popular and successful part of what is known as the 'golden generation' at Leeds.
+Burrow, who won eight Super League titles as well as international recognition for both England and Great Britain, was a hugely popular and successful part of what is known as the 'golden generation' at Leeds.

-Between 2002 and 2017, a core bunch of largely Leeds-born academy talents made the grade together and took the club to a dynasty of success in the Super League.
+Between 2002 and 2017, a core bunch of largely Leeds-born academy talents made the grade together and created a Super League dynasty.

-Kevin Sinfield, Danny McGuire, Burrow, Ryan Bailey, Jones-Buchanan, plus others such as Matt Diskin and Chev Walker, were right at the heart of it while Leeds-supporting prop Jamie Peacock and Keith Senior were added to the mix.
+Sinfield, Danny McGuire, Burrow, Ryan Bailey, Jones-Buchanan, plus others such as Matt Diskin and Chev Walker, were right at the heart of it while Leeds-supporting prop Jamie Peacock and Keith Senior were added to the mix.

-Burrow and McGuire finally departed together in 2017, as Sinfield, Peacock and Kylie Leuluai had two years previous, and with it delivered the Super League title against Castleford at Old Trafford.
+Burrow and McGuire finally departed together in 2017, as Sinfield, Peacock and Kylie Leuluai had two years previously, the pair delivering the Super League title against Castleford at Old Trafford as a parting gift.

-The friendships forged during those years remain strong, with Burrow always a focal point as was evidenced by his testimonial which brought a large number of that team out of retirement for one last game.
+The friendships forged during those years remain strong, with Burrow always a focal point, as was shown by his testimonial which brought a large number of that team out of retirement for one last game.

 "Rob was right at the centre of that group," Jones-Buchanan told BBC Breakfast.